Dance On OAC Cohort

 Thursdays, November 14, 2024 - June 26, 2025 | Participation/co-facilitation in Dance On Online Class (1 hour class offered weekly on Zoom on Thursdays between 11am-12pm ET;

-Thursday, January 16 - Sunday, January 19, 2025 | Attendance at Organizing with Artists for Change Winter Institute: approximately 14 hours total; with in-person or online options
+Thursday, January 16 - Sunday, January 19, 2025 | In-person attendance at Organizing with Artists for Change Winter Institute: approximately 14 hours total.

 Tuesday, January 21, 2025, 5:00-6:30pm ET | Organizing with Artists for Change Winter Institute Debrief